jupyter/jupyter_client/docs/kernels.rst

-- **interrupt_mode** (optional): May be either ``signal`` or ``message`` and specifies how a client is supposed to interrupt cell execution on this kernel, either by sending an interrupt ``signal`` via the operating system's signalling facilities (e.g. `SIGTERM` on POSIX systems), or by sending an ``interrupt_request`` message on the control channel (see :ref:`msging_interrupt`).
+- **interrupt_mode** (optional): May be either ``signal`` or ``message`` and specifies how a client is supposed to interrupt cell execution on this kernel, either by sending an interrupt ``signal`` via the operating system's signalling facilities (e.g. `SIGINT` on POSIX systems), or by sending an ``interrupt_request`` message on the control channel (see :ref:`msging_interrupt`).
 If this is not specified the client will default to ``signal`` mode.